Sheikh Fazlul Haque Mani: Early life

-Mani was born in Tungipara, Gopalganj District on 4 December 1939.
-He studied in Nabakumar Institution in Dhaka.
+Moni was born on 4 December 1939 to the Sheikh family of Tungipara in Gopalganj, Faridpur district, Bengal Presidency.
+He was the son of Sheikh Nurul Haque and Sheikh Asia Begum.
+The family was descended from Sheikh Abdul Awal Darwish, an Iraqi Arab preacher who arrived in the port of Chittagong centuries prior from Baghdad during the Mughal rule of Bengal.
+His mother Sheikh Asia Begum was a sister of Sheikh Mujibur Rahman.
+Moni studied in Nabakumar Institution in Dhaka.
 Later, he studied at Jagannath College (HSC, 1958) and BM College (BA, 1960).

 Career

 Mani was the founding chairman of the Jubo League.
 Later he served as general secretary of the then East Pakistan Chhatra League from 1960 to 1964.
 His contribution to spearhead the historic student movement against autocratic ruler Ayub Khan’s military regime produced an immense effect.
 He played a pivotal role during the six-point movement in 1966.
-He was a student leader and general secretary of Student League.
+He was a student leader and general secretary of Students' League.
 In the first week of April 1971 he along with three other Awami League leaders escaped to Kolkata.
 The leaders were Tofael Ahmed, Abdur Razzak and Shirazul Alam Khan.
 They organized the Mukti Bahini in India to liberate Bangladesh.
 Mani and P. N. Banerji, then joint director of Research and Analysis Wing (east), set up the Mujib Bahini as a counterbalance to former East Pakistan army officers in the Mukti Bahini.
 Members of the Mujib Bahini would go on to form the Jatiya Rakkhi Bahini.
 He took part in the war of liberation in 1971 as the commander, without any military training, of the Bangladesh Liberation Front.
 He initially supported the formation of a revolutionary council instead of an interim government which was against the wishes of Tajuddin Ahmed.
 He eventually had to give up on that and the interim government was formed.
 He was considered part of the inner circle of President Mujibur and was seen as loyal to Mujibur.
 This was the reason given for his assassination.
-Mani was the author of several novels, one of which was later made into a film Obanchita.
+Moni was the author of several novels, one of which was later made into a film Obanchita.

-Mani was the founder of the daily newspaper Dainik Banglar Bani.
+Moni took over ownership and the editorship of the daily newspaper Dainik Banglar Bani early in its existence.